 “You want us to buy this plugin for your site?
 Great, send me an email stating that.”

 Those are three real-life examples of things I did NOT get in writing.
 Learn from my mistake.
 Most decisions that affect the project after kickoff are made either over the phone or in person.
 Make sure you are thorough and either send an email or revised proposal or have the client send an email stating approval on all decisions.

-I believe there are two benefits for checking in regularly with your client.
+I believe there are two benefits to checking in regularly with your client.

 - You are showing your client that their project is getting the attention it deserves.
-Hopefully all your project run along at a smooth clip and benchmarks are hit regularly.
+Hopefully, all your projects run along at a smooth clip and benchmarks are hit regularly.
 We know this isn’t always the case, and unfortunately, the squeaky wheel gets the grease.
 It’s important to check in regularly with your clients whose projects require little attention.
 This means a lot to people.

 - You are protecting yourself in case something goes sideways.
 Think about it like this: if the project goes over budget, or hits a major roadblock, who is the client going to be happier with and more inclined to trust, the Project Manager who has reported everything, good, bad, or the same along the way in regular intervals, or the Project Manager who goes radio silent for a month and then suddenly sends an email with the subject line: “Bad news: Must talk ASAP!!!”?
 Even if all you have to report is that things are status quo, it’s good practice to stay in touch.